telerik/blazor-docs/knowledge-base/grid-kb-specific-width.md

 ---
-title: Horizontal Grid Scrolling without Column Width
+title: Horizontal Grid Scrolling without Column Widths
 description: How to Avoid Shrink or Disappear of Grid Columns and Get Horizontal Scrollbar?
 type: how-to
 page_title: Getting Horizontal Scrollbar and Not Losing Grid Columns